kalepail/stellar-quest-bounties/README.md

   - You have two courses of action on every bounty you review.
 Most commonly you will review, comment, resolve and discuss until the bounty is complete and you give it your stamp of approval for payout.
 In rare cases however a bounty may not have put in sufficient effort and you should mark it for tossing.
 In that case neither the hunter nor the reviewer will be rewarded so be slow to mark a bounty for the trash.

 - **Step 3: Claim your reward**
-  - Once you've marked a bounty as complete or for the trash your job is done until the payout is made to both the hunter and you.
-Your payout is slightly different in that it's in the form of a custom credit token which can be redeemed at any time for USDC (or any other asset DEX for that matter via path payments).
+  - Once you've marked a bounty as complete your job is done until the payout is made to both the hunter and you.
+  - Payments will be made in the form of claimable balances and a comment with the transaction hash containing that claimable balance will be posted to the bounty issue which you reviewed.
+From there it's a simple task of claiming your XLM bounty reward!